 Introduces the fundamental concepts about management information systems and the integral role they play in a successful business.
 Course objectives embrace the notion that management of a modern organization requires knowledge of information systems to gain a competitive advantage, defining what they are, how they affect the organization and its employees, their strategic importance, and the role of emerging technologies in business processes.
 Students will develop and demonstrate proficiency in the use of key business application technologies.
+This class may include students from multiple sections.

 - Describe how the components of an information system in a digital world are used in managing a competitive business.